polysmartgroup/polysmartgroup.github.io/_pages/recruitment.md

 As a student assistant, you will have the opportunity to work on projects and researches that integrate Computer Vision, NLP, Robotics, AIoT, Health Computing, and more.

-For more information on the benefits of being a student assistant, please check [What the current student assistants gain from PolySmart Group?](https://polysmartgroup.github.io/gain/)
+For more information on the benefits of being a student assistant, please check [What the current student assistants gain from the PolySmart Group?](https://polysmartgroup.github.io/gain/)

 **If you are interested, please contact Prof. Xiaoyong Wei by email [cs007.wei@polyu.edu.hk](mailto:cs007.wei@polyu.edu.hk).
-Please attach your CV and use the email subject title: "Application for Student Assistant 2024 - [Your Name]" (please kindly specify your current year of study).**
+Please attach your CV and use the email subject title: "Application for Student Assistant 2024 - [Your Name]" (please kindly specify your year of study in the coming Year 2024/25 Semester 1).**

 We are looking forward to working with you in the PolySmart Group!